WebDevEtc/BlogEtc/README.md

 ### 5 minutes to install!
 Quick and easy!

 ## Aug 2019
 Updated for Laravel 5.8.
 Currently working on a slight rewrite for a v4 release of this package.
 Will be released soon.
+A large code cleanup, refactoring.
+Will be released soon.

 ## Introduction